rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 grant create session, create table to soe;
 alter user soe quota unlimited on system; </copy>
 ````
-3. Stay connected to the OE database and run a workload with MAX_IOPS=0.
+3. Stay connected to the OE database and run a workload with MAX\_IOPS=0.
+When MAX\_IOPS is 0, the I/O is not restricted.
 ````
 <copy>set timing on
 -- unset any IOPS RM